scalableminds/webknossos/docs/datasets.md

 ### Uploading through the File System
 -- (Self-Hosted Instances Only)--

-On self-hosted instances, large datasets can be efficiently imported by placing them directly in the file system:
+On self-hosted instances, large datasets can be efficiently imported by placing them directly in the file system (WKW-format only):

 * Place the dataset at `<webKnossos directory>/binaryData/<Organization name>/<Dataset name>`.
 For example `/opt/webknossos/binaryData/Springfield_University/great_dataset`.
 * Go to the [dataset view on the dashboard](./dashboard.md)